-The Field Observer shall conduct on-site interviews with the Property Owner or the Property Owner's representatives or employees who are persons determined to be knowledgeable of the Property's history, documenting the years of relevant multifamily experience and employment at the Property of such individuals.
+The Field Observer shall conduct on-site interviews with the Property Owner or the Property Owner's representatives or employees who are knowledgeable of the Property's history, documenting the years of relevant multifamily experience and employment at the Property of such individuals.
 If not already received, the Field Observer should collect and review the pre-site visit questionnaire, and address any missing information where appropriate.
 The Field Observer must make reasonable efforts to interview the maintenance supervisor and the Property's on-site manager.
 If these individuals are not available or accessible, the PCA Consultant is to document this as a limitation in the PCA Report.
-If theThe PCA Consultant should inquire whether the Property Owner or on-site manager have received any resident complaints regarding the receives the POC's consent in advance, residents may be interviewed to determine if conditions of their individual units are acceptable and meet their expectations for physical conditions of units, including heating, cooling, utility expenses, noise control and scent or odor penetration.
-The PCA Report should summarize any relevant tenant-interviews with Property Owner representatives or employeesor conversations but is not required to identify residents.
+The PCA Consultant should inquire whether the Property Owner or on-site manager have received any resident complaints regarding the physical conditions of units, including heating, cooling, utility expenses, noise control and scent or odor penetration.
+The PCA Report should summarize any relevant interviews with Property Owner representatives or employees.
 Casual interactions with tenants should not be used to discuss Property condition issues unless initiated by the tenant.
 If a tenant raises Property condition concerns, the Consultant should determine whether the issue is building-wide or affects other tenants.